zerodevx/svelte-img/README.md

 ### Art direction

-Use the `sizes` attribute to define a set of media conditions to hint which image size to select when those conditions are true.
+Use the `sizes` attribute to define a set of media conditions that provides hints as to which image size should be selected when those conditions are true.
 Read up more on the [art direction problem](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images).

 <!-- prettier-ignore -->